Pennsylvania cannot bar adults under 21 from carrying guns, court rules | Law-Order

 U.S. Circuit Judge L. Felipe Restrepo, an appointee of Democratic former President Barack Obama, dissented, saying the Second Amendment did not cover individuals under 21.
 The ruling was a victory for the Second Amendment Foundation and Firearms Policy Coalition, two gun rights groups that along with several young Pennsylvanians filed a lawsuit in 2020 challenging the state restrictions on 18- to 20-year-olds carrying guns.

 "Today's ruling ensures that these individuals have the ability to defend themselves during a state of emergency," Adam Kraut, the Second Amendment Foundation's executive director, said in a statement.
-Representatives for Pennsylvania Attorney General Michelle Henry, a Democrat who defended the state's laws in court, did not respond to a request for comment.
+A spokesperson for Pennsylvania Attorney General Michelle Henry, a Democrat who defended the state's laws in court, said her office was disappointed with the ruling and considering options to further appeal it.

 Under Pennsylvania law, individuals must be at least 21 to apply for a license to carry concealed firearms.
 While typically unlicensed individuals could still carry guns openly, a state statute barred people from carrying firearms on public streets or property if a state of emergency was declared unless they had a license or fell into a different category of exceptions.